cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 For now, we will finish the initial sign guide for [cyber.page](http://cyber.page/).
 When you use this guide, you might discover that since its inception, new features have been added.
 Even now, some pages like the [governance page](https://cyber.page/governance), are already being tested.

 #### cyb~Virus
 The virus is a Chrome extension made to #fuckgoogle right in Chrome.
-It was originally made as a project during an IPFS hackaton and since then, due to technical reasons, been archived.
+It was originally made as a project during an IPFS hackathon and since then, due to technical reasons, been archived.

-cyb~Virus is capable of downloading any web2 page into IPFS and enricning it with a searchable keyword for cyber in 2 clicks.
-However, due to technical lemitations we have archived the prohect.
+cyb~Virus is capable of downloading any web2 page into IPFS and enriching it with a searchable keyword for cyber in 2 clicks.
+However, due to technical limitations, we have archived the project.

-You may still find the code in its GitHub repositotiry.
+You may still find the code in its GitHub repository.

 Please note: it is NOT safe to import your private keys into the app.
-We cannot garauntee the security of this application for now!
+We cannot guarantee the security of this application for the time being!

 #### cyb~Snap
-Snaps are a metamask extensions that allow developers to intigrate non-Ethereum chains into metamask and use it.
+Snaps are a [metamask](https://metamask.io/) extensions that allow developers to integrate non-Ethereum chains into metamask and use it.
 To install snap you need to manually upload it from GitHub to your browser extensions.

 cyb~Snap will allow integrations for almost all Cosmos based chains and act as a multi-chain wallet, just like metamask is for ETH.

 For cyber snap will allow for linking content from web2 to web3 via a few clicks.
-It will also act as a wallet and will allow to utilize other features.
+It will also act as a wallet and will allow utilizing other features.

 A dev preview of cyb~Snap: